Up-to-date photo coming soon!

 Our Purpose top

 The Advisory Board's primary purpose is to provide advice and counsel to the Department of Hydrology and Atmospheric Sciences (HAS) that encourages excellence and success in its programs of teaching, research, and service.

 Advisory Board Bylaws approved April 4, 2016

-Current activities include pre-proposal support and fundraising for the UA Innovative Spaces for Learning and Engagement (ISLE) "matching funds" grant program AKA Harshbarger 110 Renovation!
+Recent activities included the crowdfunding campaign for the UA Innovative Spaces for Learning and Engagement (ISLE) "matching funds" grant program AKA Harshbarger 110 Renovation!
 Read about More Current Activities here.